clelandlab/quick/docs/Tutorials/mercator.md

 **Periodic Pulse**:

 When `p0_mode` is set to `periodic`, the pulse repeats continuously even after the end of the pulse sequence.
-It will indefinitely run until a `oneshot` pulse is emitted from the same generator to overwrite it.
+It will indefinitely run until another pulse is emitted from the same generator to overwrite it.
 To stop it, you can manually call `soc.reset_gens()` in Python to stop all generators.

 **Multiplexed (mux) Pulse**: